aldebaran/libqi/doc/source/messaging/network.rst

   * communication are done on 1 machine but between multiple processes.
   * There is the same machineID but different processID.
-  * Communication through tcp/ip, ssl (not really usefull since we manage those connections), dbus, any other backend.
+  * Communication through tcp/ip, ssl (not really useful since we manage those connections), dbus, any other backend.

 * RPC (Remote Process Communication):